rskearney/RKearney_Lab3/README.md

 While it is true that open access to spatial data has improved in recent years, data will not always be published in a spatial data format.
 Tabular data such as .csv files are still commonly used file formats that may contain spatial information.
 In this exercise, the affordable housing data in the .csv file format was converted into a GeoDataFrame.
 This was done by adding a geometry column and writing the latitude (X) and longitude (Y) to a POINT object.
 The resulting GeoDataFrame was then joined to PUDs polygons based on their spatial relationship (intersection) so that all the zoning and affordable housing information exists in the same table.
 In order to easily interpret the zoning category, the crosswalk was used to convert this into the actual name of the category (Commercial, Residential, or Other/Mixed Use).
 Only buildings that had affordable housing units (> 0) were considered for the final layer.
 Finally, the layer was converted to a shapefile and saved to the output folder in my google drive.

-With the final layer in a common spatial file format, it can easily be used in most GIS software platforms.
+With the final layer in a common spatial file format, it is now compatable with most GIS software platforms.
 To illustrate this, the final layer was visualized using Carto, an online mapping and spatial analysis platform.

 ![](https://github.com/rskearney/RKearney_Lab3/blob/main/lab3map.PNG?raw=true)
 [Link to Map](https://rskearney.carto.com/builder/cf48980a-acf5-4f21-a6fe-119f91d76bef/embed)